 As part of the project, we are currently carrying out a pilot demonstration study in six of our rural homes in Lisnaskea, Co.Fermanagh.
-The aim of this pilot is to assess the capital cost, household energy bills and carbon savings with the installation of non-intrusive energy efficiency measures and a new lower carbon heating system, within a budget £7,000 per property.
+The aim of this pilot is to assess the capital cost, household energy bills and carbon savings with the installation of non-intrusive energy efficiency measures and a new lower carbon heating system, within a budget of £7,000.